MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Update or De-Installation

 1. Deactivate the plugin in Admin-Area of WordPress.
 2. Optional for clean Update: Delete the Plugin-in.
 Stop here for De-Installation.
-Hint: The Wordpress-Database is cleaned upon de-installation.
+Hint: The WordPress-Database is cleaned upon de-installation.
 The Custom-Fields ( the admin settings, only!) are removed from your database!
 3. Do Installation with the new version.
-Wordpress will provide you a message window wether you are sure.
+WordPress will provide you a message window wether you are sure.
 If you de-installed before, all settings have to be done again.
 Skip Step 2. and you don't have to do that.
 But mind to install in the same directory.
 This works only if you always install from a release OR the downloaded zip.

 # Upgrade Notice

-Upgrade to Wordpress 5.8.2 and PHP 7.4+ is highly recommended!
+Upgrade to WordPress 5.8.2 and PHP 7.4+ is highly recommended!
 Due to the error corrections it is highly recommended to upgrade the Plugin!
 Thank's for your patience.

 </br>